PrideLab/PRIDE-PPPAR/README.md

 * lib: fixed the issue of reading multi-day quaternions
 * lib: improved the substitution rules for vacant multi-GNSS PCOs/PCVs and fixed related read issues
-* redig: imporved the ability to detect minor cycle slip
 * spp: fixed the issue of unable to process BDS-only observations

 ## Getting in Touch